jomjol/AI-on-the-edge-device-docs/docs/initial-setup.md

 # Initial Setup

-After setting up the device (firmware, sd-card, wlan) the device will connect to the wifi access point and start in an initial setup configuration:
+After setting up the device (firmware, SD card, WLAN) the device will connect to the wifi access point and start in an initial setup configuration:

 ![](img/setup_initial_welcome.png){: style="width:500px"}